mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2013-11-20-pencil-first-look.md

 [^bokeh]: In photography, bokeh is the blur, or the aesthetic quality of the blur, in out-of-focus areas of an image.

-{% figure caption:"A little before and after for your eyeballs." class:"half" %}
+{% figure caption:"A little before and after for your eyeballs." class:"gallery-2-col" %}
 [![Drawing of Wendy pre-Pencil](/assets/images/paper-53-wendy-forest.jpg)](/assets/images/paper-53-wendy-forest-lg.jpg) [![Drawing of Wendy blended](/assets/images/paper-53-wendy-forest-blend.jpg)](/assets/images/paper-53-wendy-forest-blend-lg.jpg)
 {% endfigure %}